CodeScop/Oge-Mai-Field-Guide/history/hunthistory02.md

 - Hunt Map Piece 5

-## Hunt Token Sources: Early May 2020
+## Hunter Token Sources: Early May 2020

+(This is listed as Early May because the Hunter Token sources waited until the end of the Raina River Festival, i.e. May 4, to change over)

 Early May 2020 sources are Hunt monsters and monsters that camouflage with their environment (at least in theory; in practice, it can be hard to tell why some are considered camo and others not).
 This means mostly green monsters which exist in the Forest, brown monsters which exist in the Desert, blue monsters which exist in the Water, and purple monsters which exist in the Dust.